hmalik123/KanaLearning/README.md

 - Quizzes and Practice Exercises: Add quizzes and interactive exercises to test the user's knowledge of Hiragana and Katakana

-- Progress Tracking: Implement a system to track the user's progress in learning the characters

-- Dark Mode: Add a toggle for dark mode for a better user experience in low-light environments

-- Add an option to reveal answer for each character

 - Add option to test multiple lines of Kana which the user chooses